Madewell + Linen-Blend Alexandra Button-Front Mini Dress

 At Madewell

-Crafted from an airy blend of linen and cotton, this button-front mini dress is the ultimate look-cute-without-even-trying piece (we tweaked the fit from last year so it's perfectly loose without being baggy).
+Product Details Hide Crafted from an airy blend of linen and cotton, this button-front mini dress is the ultimate look-cute-without-even-trying piece (we tweaked the fit from last year so it's perfectly loose without being baggy).
 And, yes, it has pockets.
 Easy fit.
-Falls 33 1/4" from high point of shoulder (based on size M).
+Falls 36" from high point of shoulder (based on size M).
 Do Well: We partner with the Better Cotton Initiative to improve cotton farming globally.
 Linen/cotton/viscose.
 Pockets.
 Machine wash.
 Import.
-Madewell.com only.
-AM006
+AL713